davidtchiu/davidtchiu.github.io/teaching/cs161/lab5.circleDrawer/index.md

   - Change `c1` to green, change size to `50`.
   - Change `c2` to red, change size to `75`.
 Then move it down by `50` pixels.
   - Now create a new `CircleDrawer`, called drawer with its second constructor (the one that requires references to two Circles).
 Input `c1` and `c2`.
 The new `CircleDrawer` will now "control" the two circles you've created.

-  - Inspect the drawer object on the workbench, and you see that first and second store references.
-Follow the references by double-clicking on the arrows.
-It opens the inspector for the Circles you created!
-Look through the fields to convince yourself that these are the same circles you just created.
-Close out the inspectors before moving on.
+  - Inspect the `CircleDrawer` object on the workbench, and you see that `first` and `second` store references (arrows).
+Follow the arrows by double-clicking on them.
+It opens the inspector to the Circles you created!

     <img src="figures/drawer2.png" width="300px" border="1px" />

   - Now call the `drawCircles()` method on the drawer, and notice that both Circles appear.
 (If you call `eraseCircles()` both disappear!)

     <img src="figures/drawer1.png" width="300px" border="1px" />

+  - So, this gives us some idea about what a `CircleDrawer` object does.
+It's basically a "puppet master" that bosses around two Circles.

 <!-- - It's time to start weaning you off the BlueJ menus, and start learning how to do everything in code.
 Create a new class, and name it `Tester`.
 Clean up the "boilerplate code" that BlueJ fills in automatically.
 There are no fields.
 Now create the `main` method, which always has the same signature below: